-If you have been considering installing a new kitchen, one of the major factors which will be worrying you is how much it will all cost.
+If you have been considering installing a new kitchen, one of the major factors which will be worrying you is the expense of it.
 There is, however another alternative – new kitchen doors.
 Read on to discover the savings you could make!

 With the cost of all consumer goods increasing consistently over the last few years, it is reasonable to assume that your new kitchen will cost more than it would have a few years ago.
 Then you need to take into account the cost of a tradesman to come and do the work for you, which once again is probably more expensive than it used to be.